 Butterflies and the New Solar Cycle

-The diagram below shows the solar latitude of sunspots observed since 1985 - a little earlier than the start of the present solar cycle in September 1986.
-In both northern and southern hemispheres, the location of sunspots shows a steady drift from higher latitudes early in the solar cycle towards lower, more equatorial, latitudes at the end of the cycle.
-The combination of northern and southern hemispheres produces the look of the wings of a butterfly and hence the name of the diagram.
+The butterfly diagram below shows the solar latitude of Cycle 22 sunspot groups observed between 1985 and 1995 - Cycle 22 extended from September 1986 to May 1996.
+In both northern and southern hemispheres, the location of sunspot groups shows a steady drift from higher latitudes early in the solar cycle towards lower, more equatorial latitudes at the end of the cycle.
+The combination of northern and southern hemisphere data in the diagram produces the look of the wings of a butterfly and hence its name.

-At the left during 1985-86, there is a cluster of points at low latitudes belonging to the end of the butterfly wings for the previous cycle, Cycle 21.
-During this period both cycles co-existed, with the higher latitude regions "belonging" to Cycle 22 and the equatorial ones to the new Cycle 22.
+At the left during 1985-86, there is a cluster of points at low latitudes belonging to the end of the butterfly wings for the previous Cycle 21.
+During this period both cycles co-existed, with the higher latitude regions "belonging" to Cycle 22 and the equatorial ones to Cycle 21.

-Latitude is a good indicator of whether the spot belongs to the "old" cycle or to the "new" cycle.
-But it is not the only indicator because detailed analysis of magnetic fields within the regions can confirm to which cycle they belong.
+Latitude is a good indicator of whether a sunspot group belongs to the "old" cycle or to the "new" cycle.
+Around the time of solar minimum old cycle regions are appearing at solar latitudes of 5-15 degrees north and south of the equator.
+The first new cycle regions typically appear at latitudes of 20-30 degrees from the equator.
+Latitude is not the only indicator because detailed analysis of magnetic fields within the regions can confirm to which cycle they belong.

 Material prepared by Richard Thompson.
 Our thanks to Peter Taylor (American Sunspot Number Program) for the diagram based on sunspot locations from Space Environment Services Center in Boulder, USA.